Introducing solid foods to your baby

 Key message 9: Repeatedly offering your baby a wide variety of foods that are part of a healthy, balanced diet, will help them accept and gradually learn to like these foods.

-Some babies need to be offered a food several times before they are willing to taste it, so don’t give up if they reject it the first time.
-Once they’ve tried it, keep offering it as this will help them gradually learn to like the food.
-The experiences babies have with food play an important role in the development of their food preferences, and therefore what foods they are likely to accept or reject during complementary feeding and beyond.
+Some babies need to be offered a food several times before they are willing to taste it, so do not give up if they reject it the first time.
+Once they have tried it, keep offering it as this will help them gradually learn to like the food.
+The experiences babies have with food play a key role in the development of their food preferences, and therefore what foods they are likely to accept or reject during complementary feeding and beyond.
 Here are some ideas about how to help your baby learn to like foods that are part of a healthy, balanced diet:

 - Give your baby plenty of opportunities to explore new foods.
 You may find that by letting them touch, smell and lick foods, they will be more willing to eat them.

 - Offering a wide variety of tastes and textures helps your baby learn about foods and means that they will be less likely to reject unfamiliar foods.